Mexico's presidential front-runner vows more welfare, formalizes bid

 A poll this week found that two-thirds of Mexicans rejected the idea of amnesty, in a country on track for its deadliest year in modern history with nearly 21,000 murders through October.

-Lopez Obrador, who has unsuccessfully run for the presidency twice before, will likely face Antonio Meade, running for the ruling party, and Ricardo Anaya, who heads a left-right coalition of opposition parties.
+Lopez Obrador, who has unsuccessfully run for the presidency twice before, will likely face Jose Antonio Meade, running for the ruling party, and Ricardo Anaya, who heads a left-right coalition of opposition parties.

 He did not say how he would finance his spending plans, but in the past has said all new spending would be funded by ending government corruption and waste.